bluetjens/bjorn_ws/README.md

  $ PerceptionNeuronROSserial.exe

 ## Assure real-time behavior of PerceptionNeuronROSserial.exe
- # Assign Real-Time task priority to PerceptionNeuronROSserial in
+ - Assign Real-Time task priority to PerceptionNeuronROSserial in Windows task-manager
- # Windows task-manager
-  Open task-manager -> Details -> PerceptionNeuronROSserial.exe or shell
-   -> Priorität festlegen -> Echtzeit
+  - Open task-manager -> Details -> PerceptionNeuronROSserial.exe or shell -> Priorität festlegen -> Echtzeit
- If possible, assign one CPU core to solely manage PerceptionNeuronROSserial.exe
+ - If possible, assign one CPU core to solely manage PerceptionNeuronROSserial.exe
 ## Known Bugs, caused by Axis Neuron Software Beta Version:
- # Problem 1: PerceptionNeuronROSserial.exe shuts down due to registration fail
- # in Perception Neuron server.
+ - Problem 1: PerceptionNeuronROSserial.exe shuts down due to registration fail in Perception Neuron server.
- # Solution 1: Restart until it works.
+ - Solution 1: Restart until it works.
 3-4 times.
- # Problem 2: Axis Neuron does not publish data
+ - Problem 2: Axis Neuron does not publish data
- # Solution 2: Open Axis Neuron->File -> Settings and close them again, because
- # Axis Neuron wouldn’t broadcast data without having opened the settings.
+ - Solution 2: Open Axis Neuron->File -> Settings and close them again, because Axis Neuron wouldn’t broadcast data without having opened the settings.
 -------
 # Continue on ROS Machine:

 ## Terminal 3
- # Start to publish the data from the Rosserial_server to tf
+ Start to publish the data from the Rosserial_server to tf
-  $ rosrun perc_neuron_tf_broadcaster perc_neuron_tf_broadcaster_node
+  - $ rosrun perc_neuron_tf_broadcaster perc_neuron_tf_broadcaster_node

 ## Terminal 4
- # Start the UR10 simulation and rviz. simulation is listening to /ur10_arm_joint_states
+ Start the UR10 simulation and rviz. simulation is listening to /ur10_arm_joint_states
-  $ roslaunch tum_ics_ur10_bringup bringUR10.launch
+  - $ roslaunch tum_ics_ur10_bringup bringUR10.launch

 ## Terminal 5
- # Only for use with a REAL robot: build a connection between the robot and the ROS machine
+ Only for use with a REAL robot: build a connection between the robot and the ROS machine
-  $ roslaunch tum_ics_ur_robot_manager  robot_script_manager_ur10.launch
+  - $ roslaunch tum_ics_ur_robot_manager  robot_script_manager_ur10.launch

 ## Terminal 6
- # For simulation:
+ For simulation:
-  $ roslaunch tum_ics_ur_robot_controllers testJointCtrl_ur10.launch
+  - $ roslaunch tum_ics_ur_robot_controllers testJointCtrl_ur10.launch
- # Real Robot (WARNING the robot is now active) HAND on the red button, EYES on the robot!!!
+ Real Robot (WARNING the robot is now active) HAND on the red button, EYES on the robot!!!
-  $ roslaunch tum_ics_ur_robot_controllers testJointCtrl_ur10.launch ROBOT:=real
+  - $ roslaunch tum_ics_ur_robot_controllers testJointCtrl_ur10.launch ROBOT:=real

- # Follow steps in 13.1.2.2 if tum_ics_ur_robot_controllers isn’t existing or
- # start follow_hand in simulation mode
+ Follow steps in thesis 13.1.2.2 if tum_ics_ur_robot_controllers isn’t existing or start follow_hand in simulation mode

 ## Terminal 7
  ### Start the main program to transfer the tf data from the Perception Neuron onto the robot: